mattermost/docs/source/configure/user-management-configuration-settings.rst

 When enabled, adding and removing users from groups will add or remove them from this team.
 The only way of inviting members to this team is by adding the groups they belong to.
 See the :ref:`Synchronize teams and channels <onboard/ad-ldap-groups-synchronization:synchronize teams and channels>` documentation for further details.

 1. Go to **System Console > User Management > Teams** to access all available teams.
-2. Select the team from the list and tap on it to view its configuration page.
+2. Select the team from the list to view its configuration page.
 3. In the **Team Management** section, enable the **Sync Group Members** option.
-4. Click on **Save** to save the changes to the team.
+4. Select **Save**.

 .. image:: ../images/sync-group-members-in-a-team.png
   :alt: Enable Sync Group Members for a team using the System Console.